Research and Clinical Trials

 Children’s Oncology Group Leadership

-Seattle Children’s is a founding member of the Children’s Oncology Group (COG), an international organization of childhood cancer specialists.
-Members work to develop new treatments and reduce long-term effects of cancer and treatments.
-Through their leadership in COG, our experts help set the worldwide agenda for pediatric cancer research.
+Seattle Children’s is a founding member of the Children’s Oncology Group (COG), the largest pediatric oncology consortium in the world.
+Members work to develop new treatments and reduce long-term effects of cancer and related treatments.
+Through leadership in the COG, our experts help set the worldwide agenda for pediatric cancer research.

 Thanks to researchers working together through COG, the outlook for children with cancer has improved dramatically.
 Fifty years ago, children’s cancer was virtually incurable.
 Today, the combined 5-year survival rate for all cancers is 80%.
 (See Seattle Children's statistics and outcomes.)

-Dr. Todd Cooper, director of our Leukemia and Lymphoma Program and our High-Risk Leukemia Program, chairs the COG Relapsed AML Committee and the New Agents for AML Committee.
-He currently leads a national COG study for young people with acute myeloid leukemia (AML) that has come back (relapsed).
-The clinical trial is testing a new anticancer medicine (CPX-351) designed to kill leukemia cells while limiting damage to the heart.
+Dr. Todd Cooper, director of our Leukemia and Lymphoma Program and our High-Risk Leukemia Program, chairs the COG Relapsed AML Committee.
+He currently leads a national COG study for young people with acute myelogenous leukemia (AML) that has come back (relapsed) and a national COG phase 3 study for children newly diagnosed with AML.
+Cooper is clinical trial chair of the Pediatric Acute Leukemia (PedAL) Initiative.

 - Chair of the COG Myeloid Disease Biology Committee